The irony of Steve Martin's life isn't lost on him

 Martin’s act was groundbreaking and, in the 1970s, when most comics were doing political material, it became wildly popular.
 “He’s up there with the most idolized comedians ever,” Jerry Seinfeld says in the film.
 Now, Martin doesn’t see much from those years that makes him laugh.

-“Then there are these moments that I think of as performance glory, but they last a minute or two minutes,” Martin says.
+“Then there are these moments that I think of as performance glory, but they last a minute or two minutes.
 It was all so new.
 It was exciting because it was new to the audience and to me.”

+Martin tends to be hard on himself.
+In one late scene in “MARTY!” he and Short are going over possible jokes, but most don't make the cut for Martin.

+It’s tempting to assign some of this nature to Martin’s famously critical father, Glenn, a real-estate salesman who had his own unrealized ambitions in show business.
+At dinner after the premiere of “The Jerk," he pronounced his son “no Charlie Chaplin.”
+But Martin disagrees.

 “So I had this terror and I started working on material,” Martin says.
 “Eventually I became what I grew up with, which is a folk music act with a funny monologist, making funny intros to songs.”